Google Logo

 Google Logo 2010-2013

-In 2010, the design proposed by Ruth Kedar was redesigned.
-The font remained the same – only the details were changed.
-The pronounced shadows disappeared, the intensity of the gradient decreased, the yellow “o” acquired an orange tint.
+In 2010, the design proposed by Ruth Kedar was revised.
+The font remained the same; only the details changed.
+Pronounced shadows disappeared, the gradient’s intensity was reduced, and the yellow “o” acquired an orange hue.

 2013 – 2015